 The Basel III Capital Rules require banking institutions to maintain a capital conservation buffer, composed of CET1 capital, above the regulatory minimum ratios.
-The capital conservation buffer for bank holding companies ("BHCs") was previously fixed at 2.5%.
+The capital conservation buffer for BHCs was previously fixed at 2.5%.
 In March 2020, the Federal Reserve issued a final rule to implement the stress capital buffer requirement (the "Stress Capital Buffer Rule").
 The stress capital buffer requirement is institution-specific and replaces the fixed 2.5% capital conservation buffer for BHCs.